Eni’s Board of Directors rules on functioning

 Notice shall be given at least five days in advance of the meeting.
 In urgent circumstances, the period of notice may be shorter.

-The functioning and organization of the Board of Directors are governed by rules, approved lastly on 13 April 2017, that set out the procedures for calling the meetings as well as the proceedings of the Board meetings.
+The functioning and organization of the Board of Directors are governed by the Rules, approved lastly on 13 April 2017, that set out the procedures for calling the meetings as well as the proceedings of the Board meetings.

 In particular, the Rules establish that the notice calling the meeting, which is signed and drafted by the Chairman after examining the proposals of the Chief Executive Officer, specifies: the place of the meeting; the places where the meeting can be attended via videoconferencing or other eventual different forms of connections allowed; the date and time of the meeting and the agenda.

 The notice calling the meeting is sent, as a rule, at least five days prior to the meeting to the Directors, to the standing Statutory Auditors and to the Magistrate of the Court of Auditors responsible for monitoring the financial management of Eni and to his substitute.

-Normally, at the same time the notice calling the meeting is sent and, in any case, no more than three days prior to the date of the meeting, any documentation relating to the items on the agenda is made available, with the assistance of the Board Secretary, to the Directors, standing Statutory Auditors and the magistrate of the Court of Auditors, with the exception of inside information which is not subject to prior notification, provided that the Board must receive adequate information on the items on the agenda on the day of the meeting.
+Normally, at the same time the notice calling the meeting is sent and, in any case, no more than three days prior to the date of the meeting, any documentation relating to the items on the agenda is made available, with the assistance of the Board Secretary, to the Directors, standing Statutory Auditors and the magistrate of the Court of Auditors.

 When necessary and urgent, the notice calling the meeting may be sent at least 12 hours in advance of the scheduled meeting time.